rcasias/sweater_weather/README.md

 Sweater Weather is a Back End program designed to retrieve weather and images for a city as well as registration and login for a user.
 Once a user is registered they are given an api key.
 A user can then provide an origin, destination, and their api key and will be given their expected travel time and weather conditions upon arrival.

-Things you may want to cover:

-* Ruby and Rails versions
+## Ruby and Rails versions

     ruby '2.7.2'
     rails '5.2.6'

-* System configuration and dependencies
+## System configuration and dependencies

   From your terminal: